Menu Icon

 16th Jun 2022

-What is OCD?
+What Is OCD?

-To put it plainly, obsessive-compulsive disorder (OCD) is a mental illness characterised by primarily two symptoms: obsessions and compulsions.
+To put it plainly, obsessive-compulsive disorder (OCD) is a mental illness characterized by two symptoms: obsessions and compulsions.
 Obsessions, at a colloquial level, may appear to be widespread.
 OCD is not a disease but a mental illness that can be treated.
 When you are binge-watching a TV show, it is easy to obsess over a certain character.
 However, psychologists may beg to differ on this stance.
 Symptoms of OCD are given below:

 Obsessions in OCD